CtrlK

 Suggestions

 Remove all 'Why' explanation blocks — Claude as orchestrator already understands delegation principles.
-This alone would cut ~30% of tokens.
+Convert to a compact checklist with inline constraints only where non-obvious.

 DimensionReasoningScore